Best Real Estate CRM Alternatives for Investors Who Actually Want to Close Deals

 That's why investors are looking for the best real estate CRM alternatives.
 Not because CRMs are bad tools.
 Because they're the wrong tool for the job that actually matters.

-What a CRM Actually Does (and Doesn't Do)
+What Does a CRM Actually Do (and What Can It Not Do)?

 None of them pick up the phone.